- Safety and Health Topics

 Heating and Sealing Devices

-Radiofrequency (RF) Sealers and Heaters.
-US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 80-107, (1979, December).
+- Radiofrequency (RF) Sealers and Heaters.
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 80-107, (December 1979).
 Reports that workers near RF sealers may be unaware of their exposure to RF emissions, because the RF energy from sealers and heaters can penetrate deeply into the body without activating the heat sensors located in the skin.
 The results of a NIOSH study indicate that the majority of the workers surveyed were exposed to RF energy at levels exceeding values citable by OSHA.
 The following controls are recommended:

 Radio Broadcast Antennae

-Notice of Apparent Liability for Forfeiture (PDF).
-Federal Communication Commission (FCC), (2005, January 6).
+- Notice of Apparent Liability for Forfeiture.
+Federal Communication Commission (FCC), (January 6, 2005).
 Describes a violation of FCC rules resulting in a $10K fine.
 The case involves a worker climbing an FM broadcast tower.

 Traffic Radar Devices